nateProjects/sylvania/README.md

 # Sylvania

-Interactive Fiction Game
+An Interactive Fiction Game

+(From my teen imagination)

 ## Plot

 You are a tree elf, heir to the kingdom.
 Your father has died unexpectedly and you have been blamed for it!
 However, you suspect your uncle has framed you for your father’s murder.
 A shaman saves you in the only way he can ­ trial by ordeal.

 To prove your innocence you are given a trial by ordeal ­ the impossible task of uniting the four essential elements together.
-You must collect 4 jewels from ­mountains, caverns, village, and sea.
+You must collect 4 jewels from ­ mountains, caverns, village, and sea.

 ## Characters